jminjares4/Microprocessor-2-Lab-Template/doc_pages/additional_lab.md

 # Additional Labs

 These are additional labs that may or may not be used in the course.
-The following labs consist of using `ESP22 IOT` interface with an *`http server`*.
+The following labs consist of using `ESP22 IOT` interface with an <strong>http server</strong>.

 ## Labs
 - [Lab 9 WiFi and Internet of Things (IOT)](@ref LAB_9)